hypertrack/quickstart-android/README.md

 ```

 To see the device on a map, open the returned embed_url in your browser (no login required, so you can add embed these views directly to you web app).
-The device will also show up in the device list in the HyperTrack dashboard.
+The device will also show up in the device list in the [HyperTrack dashboard](https://dashboard.hypertrack.com/).

-When you are done tracking, just call the devices [stop](https://docs.hypertrack.com/?shell#references-apis-devices-post-devices-device_id-stop) api.
+To stop tracking, call the [stop](https://docs.hypertrack.com/?shell#references-apis-devices-post-devices-device_id-stop) API.

 ```
 curl -X POST \